johndpope/pianogame/readme.txt

      not appear above other controls (TrackBox, SongBox, etc.)
 FIX: Score state now displays correctly at low resolutions (like 800x600).
 FIX: Title bar no longer pops when changing speed at the beginning of gameplay.
+FIX: Text centering and placement on the Mac is now properly implemented.
+FIX: MIDI files with non-all-lowercase file extensions can now be selected
+     in the File Open dialog box.

 Release 0.6.0